13 Problems Only Highly Sensitive Introverts Understand

 7. You can’t easily brush things off

-When someone makes a disturbing or violent joke, and everyone else laughs, but you can’t.
-Even though it’s “just a joke,” you have a hard time brushing it off.
-For HSPs, injustice and cruelty are no laughing matters.
+Someone makes a disturbing or violent joke, and everyone else laughs, but you can’t.
+Even if it’s “just a joke,” it might stick with you.
+For highly sensitive people, injustice and cruelty are no laughing matter.
+Brushing it off isn’t easy when it goes against everything you feel so deeply.

 8. Vacations can be anything but relaxing